Jmuccigr/jmuccigr.github.io/dhsi/Using_text.md

 -----

-- Headers are lines preceded by one or more hash marks `#`
+- Headings are lines preceded by one or more hash marks `#`
-	- \# Header
+	- \# Heading
-	- Add more hash marks to increase header level
+	- Add more hash marks to increase heading level
 		- \#\# Second Level
 - Lists are lines preceded by hyphens `-`
 - Emphasize words by surrounding them with `*` or `_`: